aya49/202105_sfu_cmpt_127/assignments/05/README.md

 ## Task 00-03

+In this assignment, we will implement **preallocation**.

 You may copy over, modify, and use the functions you created in the previous two assignments.
 You may also create however many new functions to assist you with this assignment.

 **REQUIREMENT**: you will write your program to two files: `t0imgr.c`, `t0.c`.
 - In `t0imgr.c`, implement the integer array functions declared and specified in the supplied header file `t0imgr.h`.
 - Create a test driver program in file `t0.c` with a main function from which each of the functions in `t0imgr.c` are called (tested).
 Compile and execute your `t0imgr.c` (with stubs) and your test driver.

+**REMEMBER**: you may assign the value `0` to the elements in your array to initialize the elements --- whether you are creating the array or appending to the array. `0` will indicate an "empty" element.

 These functions would work around the following user defined data structures (see `t0imgr.h`):